Save Our magnificant Swans on Lake Mallalieu

 3. Address sediment that has been deposited in the lake

-The LMA has been allocated $2million in Wisconsin state funding for environmental management of Lake Mallalieu, but this $2million is not restricted to funding only a dredging project (2023 Wisconsin Act 19, Section 78).
+The LMA has been allocated $2million in Wisconsin state funding for environmental management of Lake Mallalieu, and this $2million is not restricted to funding a dredging project (2023 Wisconsin Act 19, Section 78).

 The 2022 Lake Mallalieu Lake Management Plan identifies a multitude of specific interventions that could be made upstream in the Willow River watershed or made along Lake Mallalieu’s shores which would help improve Lake Mallalieu’s water quality and aquatic habitat.
-Directing the LMA’s unrestricted $2million state appropriation for environmental management of Lake Mallalieu toward implementing some of these interventions would help achieve the two highest priority goals for Lake Mallalieu far more effectively and at a much lower cost per intervention--as measured both in dollars and in negative environmental impacts--than undertaking a dredging project in Lake Mallalieu.
+Directing the LMA’s unrestricted $2million state appropriation for environmental management of Lake Mallalieu toward implementing some of these interventions would help achieve the two highest priority goals for Lake Mallalieu.

-After you join the LMA, request information about the LMA Board's proposed dredging project.
+After you join the LMA, request information about the LMA Board's proposed projects for Lake Mallalieu.

 Join LMA

-Dredging may not begin in northeast Lake Mallalieu and the upstream Willow River channels before the Lake Mallalieu Association (LMA) Board secures all required permits for its proposed dredging project from the Wisconsin Department of Natural Resources (WDNR), the US Army Corps of Engineers, the US Fish and Wildlife Service, and St. Croix County.
+For example, dredging could not begin in northeast Lake Mallalieu and the upstream Willow River channels without the Lake Mallalieu Association (LMA) Board first securing all required permits for its proposed dredging project from the Wisconsin Department of Natural Resources (WDNR), the US Army Corps of Engineers, the US Fish and Wildlife Service, and St. Croix County.

-In the week of February 5, 2024, the LMA Board's consultant, Stantec, submitted the NR347 Preliminary Application for this proposed dredging project to the WDNR.
-To request this public document from WDNR, contact Jenny Murphy at Jennifer.CroonborgMurphy@wisconsin.gov; or scroll on to read it on this website.
-As of mid-July 2024, this Preliminary Application remains under review by the WDNR.
+In the week of February 5, 2024, the LMA Board's consultant, Stantec, submitted the NR347 Preliminary Application for this proposed dredging project to the WDNR; scroll on to read it on this website.
+Stantec then undertook a Dredging Feasibility Study; scroll on to read its proposed scope on this website.

-Before the WDNR determines whether to issue or deny the permit for the proposed dredging project, WDNR will post a public Notice of Pending Application, accept Public Comments, and possibly hold a Public Informational Hearing.
+Before the WDNR determines whether to permit a proposed project, the WDNR would post a public Notice of Pending Application, accept Public Comments, and possibly hold a Public Informational Hearing.

 For more information, go to: